RalphHightower/blog/_posts/2025/02/2025-02-06-SCAGWeaponizesStateGovernment.md

 FEB 05, 2025
 (COLUMBIA, S.C.) – [South Carolina](https://www.sc.gov/) [Attorney General](https://www scag.gov) [Alan Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) is leading a coalition of state attorneys general in an investigation into Dr. Anthony Fauci’s role in the COVID-19 pandemic response, demanding accountability for alleged mismanagement, misleading statements, and suppression of scientific debate.
 In a letter to Speaker of the House [Mike Johnson](https://mikejohnson.house.gov/) and Senate Majority Leader [John Thune](https://www.thune.senate.gov/), the attorneys general commend ongoing Congressional efforts to uncover misconduct and request state-level cooperation in pursuing any violations of state laws.

-“[President Biden](bidenwhitehouse.archives.gov)’s blanket pardon of Dr. Fauci is a shameful attempt to prevent accountability,” said [Attorney General Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/).
+“[President Biden's](bidenwhitehouse.archives.gov) blanket pardon of Dr. Fauci is a shameful attempt to prevent accountability,” said [Attorney General Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/).
 “If any of these findings indicate violations of state laws, we are fully prepared to take appropriate action to ensure justice is served.”

 The letter follows the release of the House Select Subcommittee on the Coronavirus Pandemic’s final report, which details widespread failures and potential misconduct by high-ranking government officials, including Dr. Fauci.
 The report highlights misleading public statements regarding COVID-19’s origins, mismanagement of [National Institutes of Health (NIH)](https://www.nih.gov/) funding, and efforts to suppress scientific discussions about vaccine risks.